As a React developer, optimizing performance is crucial. Two tools that help with this are useMemo

 memo

-is a higher-order component (HOC) that prevents a component from re-rendering if its props haven’t changed.
-It’s a form of prop-based memoization that helps optimize rendering performance.
+is a higher-order component that prevents a component from re-rendering if its props haven’t changed.
+It’s like a “smart” component that only updates when necessary.

 import React, { memo } from 'react';